davestewart/nuxt-content-assets/README.md

 ```

 This way, you can use any **other** file type as an asset, without needing to explicitly configure extensions.

-Generally, you shouldn't need to touch this setting.

 ### Debug